alex-trapp/scAge/README.md

 ## Installation

+A `pip` package version of the framework will be released shortly.

 For now, to install scAge and associated data, please clone the GitHub repository:

 `git clone https://github.com/alex-trapp/scAge.git`

 This will download all required data to utilize and test the software. <br>

-For ease of use, all functions needed to run the full scAge pipeline are directly included within the script scAge.py.
+For ease of use, all functions needed to run the full scAge pipeline are directly included within the `scAge.py` script.

-A `pip` package version of the framework will be released shortly.

 ## Usage

-To run scAge, first add the directory containing scAge.py to your path, then import scAge into a Python script or Jupyter notebook:
+To run <b>scAge</b>, first add the directory containing scAge.py to your path, then import scAge into a Python script or Jupyter notebook:

 ```
 import sys